Double Copy of 3D Chern-Simons Theory and 6D Kodaira-Spencer Gravity: Non local Lagrangian double copy

 We conclude this section by writing explicitly the action \eqref{MC action} in terms of the component fields $e_{\mu\bar\nu}$, $C_{\mu\nu}$, and $\bar C_{\bar\mu\bar\nu}$.
 Using the decomposition \eqref{psi} of $\Psi$ and the explicit form \eqref{doubleint} for the pairing we find

-This action makes contact with the ones proposed in \cite{Ben-Shahar:2021zww,Szabo:2023cmv,Borsten:2023ned} as double copies of Chern-Simons theory.
+This action makes contact with the ones constructed in \cite{Ben-Shahar:2021zww,Szabo:2023cmv,Borsten:2023ned} as double copies of Chern-Simons theory.
 In particular, the superfield formulation of the action in \cite{Ben-Shahar:2021zww} should also feature the two-form fields $C_{\mu\nu}$ and $\bar C_{\bar\mu\bar\nu}$, although it is not stated explicitly.
 Let us emphasize that the action \eqref{Action explicit} is gauge invariant, and it yields field equations that are equivalent to local ones.
+Similar non-local actions have also appeared in topological string theory \cite{Witten:1992fb, Bershadsky:1994sr}.